 The project resulted in approximately 400 images being accessioned into the archival holdings of the county; this was 700% more than the original aim of the project.
 The project engaged ten volunteers, seven of whom contributed images, and raised awareness of the importance to the archives service of well documented photographs.
 The project was celebrated with a virtual exhibition.
 We are most proud of being able to adapt to fit the circumstances we found ourselves in.

-The project benefitted the participants, who learnt about the heritage and were given new skills in understanding the importance of accurate documentation of change.
-It also benefitted future researchers who will be able to engage with the history of the area using the photographs now held by the archives service.
+The project benefited the participants, who learnt about the heritage and were given new skills in understanding the importance of accurate documentation of change.
+It also benefited future researchers who will be able to engage with the history of the area using the photographs now held by the archives service.

-I am also more determined than ever that the archives service needs to engage people with the creation and collection of the record so that there are not such large gaps in what is handed on to future generations but feel less convinced than ever that I personally have the skills to do that.
+I am also more determined than ever that the Archives service needs to engage people with the creation and collection of the record so that there are not such large gaps in what is handed on to future generations.

 Participants gained a better understanding of how the documentary heritage of the county is collected, preserved and used.
 The 400 images added to the archival holdings will enable future generations to better understand their heritage.